 When you run a test with your readiness monitor, you will be able to see the status of said test through the output status.
 The following three statuses are what you may see when checking the status of your test:

 - Complete: The OBD-2 system has managed to test the emissions control system, and the vehicle has passed the test.

 - Incomplete: The OBD2 system was unable to complete the test, or the vehicle has failed the test.

 - Disabled: The test cannot be administered for the rest of the monitoring cycle, most likely because the driver cannot operate the vehicle in a way where the motor can be running.

 The following infographic should illustrate to you what signs to look for when viewing your emissions readings.

 Here at Motovise, we use emission monitors to ensure that the vehicle you are about to purchase is up to scratch before you spend your cash.
-For additional information or mobile pre-purchase Inspection in Philadelphia, click here today.
+For additional information or mobile pre-purchase Inspection in New Jersey, click here today.